 Default fan speed settings are another cause of computer overheating.
 Usually, fans run too slowly to cool down PC.
 Then there is GPU, another heat generator in the computer, its software-only activates the GPU’s fan under a certain load range.
 To gain control over fan speed, a program like SpeedFan is the best PC fan controller software.

 This PC fan controller allows you to improve PC cooling by letting users manually increase or decrease fan speed.
 Just click on the up arrow to increase the fan speed percentage.
-Keeping every fan speed around 50% will keep your PC run at a cool temperature and helps you prevent computer overheating.
+Keeping every fan speed around 50% will keep your PC running at a cool temperature and help you prevent computer overheating.